kreier/prime/README.md

 | 1,000,000 |        78.498 |        599.490 |                 |       294.419 |        396.301 |          201.873 |          232.850 |          130.837 |             |

 ![T-Display with esp32s2](https://github.com/ssisbit/ssis.bit/blob/main/docs/ssis.bit_2022-01-06.jpg)

+## Faster with Multithreading

+This should work even with Python.
+For comparison we start with the calculation to 10 million and find 664,579 prime numbers.
+On my i3-10100 this takes 63 seconds.